JavaMuller/hive-test-harness/README.md

 To execute you'll need the following:
 * Java 1.7 installed
 * Maven installed (use latest)
 * A HDP 2.2 cluster.
-I like to use [Ambari Vagrant](https://cwiki.apache.org/confluence/display/AMBARI/Quick+Start+Guide) to install my cluster locally instead of the sandbox.
-Make sure you update `src/main/resources/application.properties` with your cluster info.
+I like to use [Vagrant](https://www.vagrantup.com/) to install my cluster locally instead of the sandbox.
+A `Vagrantfile` file is included in the root of the project.
+If you don't use the included `Vagrantfile`, make sure you update `src/main/resources/application.properties` with your cluster info.

 ## Getting Started